Making transport more robust and interpretable by moving data through a small number of anchor points: Introduction

-Our contributions are as follows. (i) We introduce \alg , a new form of structured transport, in Section \ref{sec:formulation} and propose an efficient algorithm that solves our proposed objective, (ii) We provide evidence pointing to the robustness of the approach to noise, sampling, and various data perturbations via a theoretical analysis in Section \ref{sec:analysis} and empirical experiments in Section \ref{sec:experiment}.
-Our results suggest that this general strategy can provide improved prediction and interpretability, especially when dealing with clustered data.
+Specifically, our contributions are as follows. (i) We introduce \alg , a new form of structured transport, and propose an efficient algorithm that solves our proposed objective (Section \ref{sec:formulation}), (ii) Theoretically, we show that \alg can be interpreted as a relaxation to OT, and from a statistical point-of-view, it overcomes the curse of dimensionality in terms of the sampling rate (Section \ref{sec:analysis}), (iii) We study the robustness of the approach to noise, sampling, and various data perturbations when applied to both synthetic data and domain adaptation problems in computer vision (Section~\ref{sec:experiment}).